Chart Color Schemes

 Karana Downs has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Karana Downs' population is estimated at around 3,904 as of Nov 2025.
-This reflects an increase of 104 people (2.7%) since the 2021 Census, which reported a population of 3,800 people.
-The change is inferred from the resident population of 3,897 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 2 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Karana Downs' population is estimated at around 3,907 as of Feb 2026.
+This reflects an increase of 107 people (2.8%) since the 2021 Census, which reported a population of 3,800 people.
+The change is inferred from the resident population of 3,897 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
 This level of population equates to a density ratio of 520 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 61.0% of overall population gains during recent periods.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 61.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, over this period, projections indicate a decline in overall population, with Karana Downs' population expected to decline by 108 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 157 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking at population projections moving forward, over this period, projections indicate a decline in overall population with the suburb's population expected to decline by 112 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 156 people.

 Frequently Asked Questions - Population